Pseudoephedrine cold and flu medicines

 People lawfully supplied with a medicine containing pseudoephedrine overseas may bring up to one month’s supply with them back to New Zealand for personal use to treat their medical condition.
 The medicine must physically accompany the traveller.

 Travellers cannot bring in these medicines for friends and family.
+Find out more about bringing medicines into New Zealand.
 The New Zealand Customs website has more information about bringing medicines into New Zealand: Prohibitions and restrictions – New Zealand Customs Service.

 Ephedrine